-Aaron Boe is a nationally recognized consultant, trainer, and speaker.
-His specific area of expertise lies in proactive educational programs to reduce and prevent sexual misconduct and abuse in relationships.
+Aaron Boe is the founder of Prevention Culture and the developer of award-winning prevention programs designed to prevent sexual misconduct and abuse in relationships.

 - Higher Education Risk Management Certified (HERM-C)

-- Frequent presenter at national conferences on Title IX, Fraternity and Sorority Life, and Student Conduct
+- Frequent speaker and presenter to professional staff and students at national conferences on Title IX, Fraternity and Sorority Life, Athletics, Sexual Assault Prevention, and Student Conduct

 - Speaker and trainer for audiences of all levels, from middle school students to veteran Higher Ed administrators, counselors, and alumni volunteers

 - 20 years of experience in developing training and prevention programs to impact culture and develop young people, including peer abuse/bullying, leadership development, and peer mentoring, in addition to sexual misconduct prevention and healthy relationships education

 - Fraternity man and former athlete

 - Married for eleven years and dad of five